Petrograd Soviet: October days of 1917

 The Bolshevik-popular uprising began on October 24, when "liberal" forces tried to shut down Pravda and take other steps to secure the government.
 The Milrevcom sent armed groups to seize the main telegraph offices and lower the bridges across the Neva.
 That night, the Bolsheviks took control quickly and easily, since the vast majority of both the guard and the workers had sided with them, participating in the plans of the "Milrevcom".

 The following morning at 10 am, the Milrevcom issued an announcement written by Lenin, declaring the end of the Provisional Government and the transfer of power to the Petrograd Soviet.
 In the early afternoon, Trotsky convened an Extraordinary Session of the Petrograd Soviet, to preempt the Congress of Soviets.
 It was packed with Bolsheviks and Left SR deputies.

 That evening, the Second Congress of Soviets opened in the Assembly Hall in Smolny.
 The 600 or so delegates chose a Presidium of 3 Mensheviks and 21 Bolsheviks and Left SRs.

 The following day, the Ispolkom rejected the workings of the Congress and called on the Soviets and the army to defend the Revolution.
 But in the evening, the Congress dismissed the Ispolkom and replaced it with a new group of 101 members (62 Bolsheviks) under Lev Borisovich Kamenev.
 It also approved the Decree on Peace, the Decree on Land and the formation of a new government – the Council of People's Commissars (Soviet Narodnykh Komissarov, abbreviated to Sovnarkom) – until the meeting of the Constituent Assembly.
-The Sovnarkom was accountable to the CEC/VTsIK in theory, but the organization was in every aspect powerless.
+The Sovnarkom was meant to be an executive governing body directly accountable to the newly created Central Executive Committee (CEC/VTsIK) which would act as a standing-body of the (legislative) Soviet between full sessions of the Congress of Soviets, though in practice Sovnarkom would eclipse the CEC/TSiK in autonomy and power.